typemill/typemill/content/00-welcome/05-todoss.md

 ## Upgrade

+* Switch server to php 8.0 at least
-* Delete content of system folder
+* Delete content of system folders
 * Upload new content of system folder with folders typemill and vendor
 * Backup and delete settings file
 * upload new index.php file